Matistan/MinecraftCustomMaps/README.md

 - `/custommap changeproperties small` - resizes a held map to 1x1
 - `/custommap changeproperties scale <float>` - changes the size of a held map to be multiplied by a given scale
 - `/custommap geturl` - gives you the URL of the held map
+- `/custommap fix` - fixes the preview of the held map (usually it breaks after server restart)
 - `/custommap help` - shows a list of commands

 ## Configuration Options